-L. GROWTH INDUCING ASPECTS OF THE PROPOSED ACTIONS
+M. GROWTH INDUCING ASPECTS OF THE PROPOSED ACTIONS

 The term "growth-inducing aspects" generally refers to the "secondary" impacts of a proposed action that trigger further development outside the directly affected area.
-An analysis of the growth-inducing aspects of a proposed action is appropriate when the project: (1) adds substantial new land use, residents, or new employment that would induce additional development of a similar kind or of support uses, such as retail establishments to serve new residential uses; and/or (2) introduces or greatly expands infrastructure capacity (e.g., sewers, central water supply).
+The City Environmental Quality Review (CEQR) Technical Manual indicates that an analysis of the growth-inducing aspects of a proposed action is appropriate when the project: (1) adds substantial new land use, residents, or new employment that would induce additional development of a similar kind or of support uses, such as retail establishments to serve new residential uses; and/or (2) introduces or greatly expands infrastructure capacity (e.g., sewers, central water supply).